iVantage/ivh-model/README.md

 > Models for JavaScript

-Super lightweight and largerly inspired by ExtJS data models.
+Super lightweight and largely inspired by ExtJS data models.

 `IvhModel` allows you to convert value objects into robust, immutable models.
 It protects your app from API changes and provides a nice abstraction layer for